corda/corda-docs-portal/content/en/docs/cenm/1.2/signing-service.md

 {{/* /en/docs/cenm/1.2/services/src/test/resources/v1.2-configs/signer/signer-test-valid.conf */}}

 ## Signable Material Retriever
-The Signable Material Retriever service in an optional service wihich acts as a bridge between other CENM services and one or more
+The Signable Material Retriever service is an optional service which acts as a bridge between other CENM services and one or more
                 signing services.
 It delegates signing to a plugin, which routes work either to the CENM Signing Service, or to a third party service.
 Third party integration plugins are not provided as part of CENM.